-Ethereum’s supply was once thought infinite – but all of that is about to change
+Ethereum’s supply was once thought infinite – but that is about to change

-- Is there a max supply of Ethereum?
+- Is there a maximum supply of ethereum?

 - How many Ethereum nodes are there?

 - How many ethereum (ETH) coins are left?

 - Ramping up demand for ethereum

 - Trade ethereum to US dollar – ETH/USD chart

 For those who are just starting to get their heads around how cryptocurrencies work, a common question is this: how many ethereum coins are there?